Two-proportion Z-test: Assumptions and conditions

 The z-test is most reliable when sample sizes are large, and all assumptions are satisfied.

 Relation to other statistical methods

+Related tests

-Using the z-test confidence intervals for hypothesis testing would give the same results as the chi-squared test for a two-by-two contingency table.
+Using the z-test for hypothesis testing (Score test) would give the same results as Pearson's chi-squared test for a two-by-two contingency table.
 Fisher's exact test is more suitable for when the sample sizes are small.

 Treatment of 2-by-2 contingency table has been investigated as early as the 19th century, with further work during the 20th century.

-Alternatives to the asymptotic method described includes continuity correction, as well as modification that is similar to Wilson score interval.